European-XFEL/karabo_data/docs/performance.rst

 Machines in the Maxwell cluster have hundreds of gigabytes of RAM, so it's practical to load many kinds of data completely into memory.
-However, data for a full run from megahertz detectors such as AGIPD, LPD or DSSC can easily be too be too much.
+However, data for a full run from megahertz detectors such as AGIPD, LPD or DSSC can easily be too much.

 The command ``free -h`` will show the amount of memory on any Linux machine.